A Sneak Peak of Kidnapped On Safari by Peter Riva

 Author photo

 Faith Martin has been writing for over 25 years, in four genres and under four different pen names.
 She was born in Oxford and sets most of her crime novels within sight of the city of dreaming spires.
 A real nature lover and afficionado of the countryside, descriptions of wildlife and native flora often find their way into her manuscripts.
-Right now, JOFFE BOOKS are re-issuing the first eleven of the DI Hillary Greene novels in new updated editions!
-And the first of these, MURDER ON THE OXFORD CANAL is available now, with the others to very quickly follow.
+Right now, JOFFE BOOKS are re-issuing the DI Hillary Greene novels in new updated editions!
+The first 13 books in the series are available now.

 Her romance novels, written under the name of Maxine Barry, are now available from Corazon Books.
 IMPOSTERS In PARADISE, and HEART OF FIRE are both out, and others will very quickly become available in the future.